amosmtaita/natural_language_processing/README.md

 In particular, in order to use these models, it is highly recommended to have a GPU at your disposal.
 As I imagine that most of you do not have one in your compute, my recommendation is to leverage [Google Colab](https://colab.research.google.com/).

 Google Colab provides you an environment in which you can execute Python code and have access to GPUs.
+If you want to execute any of the notebooks in this repository in Colab, you can upload the notebook to Google Colab and execute it there.